salimyahuza/StudySprint-Tracker/README.md

 Student Study Tracker is a lightweight, Python-based progress tracker designed for learners at various stages — from secondary school to advanced learners.
 It helps track learning goals, study hours, task completion, and offers **daily motivational quotes** to keep you energized!

 This app is designed and built by **Salim Yahuza Gwarjo**, an M.Sc.
-Data Science student, ICT teacher, and education reform advocate.
+Data Science student (M.A.H.E.
+India), ICT teacher, and education reform advocate.
 Salim has worked with over 3,000 students and redesigned ICT curricula for schools in Katsina State, Nigeria.

 ## Motivation